meomaiyeu123/Analyse-des-affluences-des-voyageurs/README.md

 - Optimized transportation plans: Insights will help improve public transport efficiency by identifying peak arrival and departure times.
 Preparation for Paris Olympic Games: This project aids in developing effective crowd management strategies for large-scale events like the Olympics.

-A poster summarizing this project is available - please reach out if you'd like to see it.
+A poster summarizing this project and a short video simulating the passengers outflux from Stade de France are available - please reach out if you'd like to see it.